jmcn1/100-days-of-code/log.md

 **Thoughts** Didn't get a chance to update yesterday, focused on my last couple projects in responsive web design, decided to shift gears today and focus on Javascript.

 Side note for future use: Tools/systems/OS I am currently working with: JavaScript, Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 12-14: May 24-27, 2019

+**Progress**: Working through freeCodeCamp, then started developing my resume using HTML/CSS.

+**Thoughts** Wanted to start applying my education, on 5/28 I started building my resume using HTML/CSS, will clean it up over time and add JS.
+Want my resume to showcase my skills when I'm ready to apply for jobs.

+Side note for future use: Tools/systems/OS I am currently working with: JavaScript, Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)